Ohm's law, Joule heat, and Planckian dissipation

 The energy stored as the energy of the electric field ${\bf E}$ between the electrodes.
 The balance of the voltage between the chemical potential difference between the two electrodes and the electromagnetic field ${\bf E}$ in the space between the electrodes is given by

-where `$1$' and `$2$' indicate points in the electrodes; the subscript $c$ in the chemical potential indicates that it is the capacitor origin.
+where `$1$' and `$2$' indicate points in the electrodes; the subscript $c$ in the chemical potential $\mu_c$ indicates that it is the capacitor origin.

 Now, we shunt the capacitor by the connection of a resistive wire.
-We assume a quasi-stationary current flows.
+We assume a quasi-stationary current flow.
 It flows due to the chemical potential difference between the electrodes.
 The capacitor acts as the battery that produces the gradient of the chemical potential $\nabla \mu_c$.
-The decrease of the electric field ${\bf E}$ occurs due to the decrease of the charge stored on the capacitor, and the electric field energy stored is reduced.
-A typical textbook explanation is as follows: The variation of ${\bf E}$ generates a magnetic filed ${\bf B}$ by the displacement current, and the Poynting vector ${\bf E} \times {\bf H}$ directing radially outwards from the capacitor is generated.
+The decrease of the electric field ${\bf E}$ occurs due to the decrease of the charge stored on the capacitor, thus, the reduction of the electric field energy stored also occurs.
+A typical textbook explanation goes as follows: The time variation of ${\bf E}$ generates a magnetic field ${\bf B}$ by the displacement current, and the Poynting vector ${\bf E} \times {\bf H}$ directing radially outwards from the capacitor is generated.
 The reduction of the electric field energy occurs due to the outward radiation from the space between the electrodes.